IIInitiationnn/BloodEmporium/README.md

 ## Features
 - Allows user to configure which unlockables are preferred or undesirable.
-- Two modes: NAIVE (select any available item) and AWARE (select items according to preference).
+- Three modes: naive (select randomly), aware (select items according to preference, either one at a time or along a path).
+- Two speeds: slow and fast.
 - Bloodpoint spend limit / prestige level limit.
+- Automatic termination upon bloodpoint depletion.
 - Hotkey to run / stop the program (default: Ctrl + Alt + 9).
 - Completely automatic and hands-free - and now, fast!